Learn Everything You Need To Know About Medical Power Of Attorney

 Life has its ups and downs.
-Most people choose to stay optimistic and try not to think about the bad stuff but sometimes it’s better to prepare for the worst.
+And whilst people choose to stay optimistic and try not to think about the bad stuff- sometimes it's better to prepare for the worst.
+This is never more relevant than when it comes to medical treatment decisions, and assigning someone authority to take care of these decisions if you lose capacity.

-As the ongoing implications of the COVID19 pandemic become clear and life begins to return to normal, now is the ideal time to focus on our own health and wellbeing, and plan for the future.
+As the ongoing implications of the COVID19 pandemic become clear and life begins to return to normal, focusing on our own health and wellbeing has never been more relevant.
+Below, we explain why appointing a Medical Power of Attorney is an essential part of planning for the future.

 A Medical Power of Attorney is the legal way to protect yourself if you become incapacitated.
-It allows you to appoint people you trust to make medical, personal and lifestyle decisions on your behalf, in case you are ever unable to make these types of decisions for yourself.
+This legal document appoints people you trust to make medical, personal and lifestyle decisions on your behalf, in case you are ever unable to make these types of decisions for yourself.

-An Attorney appointed by an Enduring Power of Guardianship is responsible for making decisions relating to your health and lifestyle.
+An Attorney appointed by an Enduring Power of Guardianship is responsible for making decisions relating to your health and lifestyle if you are no longer mentally capable to do so yourself..
 The types of decisions an Attorney can make vary from state to state, but typically include the following:

 Where you live;